 Start your morning off in Central Park, where you will have plenty of opportunities to visit New York’s best museums.
 This is also a good time to grab a New York Bagel or piece of pizza, as we’re going to be on-the-go.
 Do as the locals do.

 Hopefully, your second day in this New York itinerary is a weekday (maybe a Friday on your long weekend?) and the MET won’t be as crowded.
+It’s always a good idea to get your MET entry ticket beforehand though.

 If you are interested in natural history and science, then hit the American Museum of Natural History (made famous by the Night at the Museum movies).
 You can easily spend a few hours here learning about nature and human history and visiting the Hayden Planetarium.
 The Guggenheim is close by too!